mehulagg/gitlab/doc/user/project/merge_requests/creating_merge_requests.md

    A merge request is created.
 The default branch is the target.
 1. Fill out the fields and select **Create merge request**.

-## When you use git commands locally
+## When you use Git commands locally

 You can create a merge request by running Git commands on your local machine.